otakustay/react-diff-view/README.md

 Both of the above prop is an object containing DOM events key/value pair.

+Each event callback receivs an object with key `change` and `side`, the `side` property is `undefined` in unified mode, in split mode it could be either `"old"` and `"new"` responding to the triggering element.

 One of the common cases is to add code selecting functionality.
 This can be archived simply by passing an `onClick` event to gutter and coe and manipulating the `selectedChanges` prop:

 ```javascript